Talmaj/onnx2pytorch/README.md

-# ONNX to Pytorch
+# ONNX to PyTorch
 [![CircleCI](https://circleci.com/gh/ToriML/onnx2pytorch.svg?style=shield)](https://app.circleci.com/pipelines/github/ToriML/onnx2pytorch)

-A library to transform ONNX model to Pytorch.
-This library enables use of Pytorch backend and all of its great features for manipulation of neural networks.
+A library to transform ONNX model to PyTorch.
+This library enables use of PyTorch backend and all of its great features for manipulation of neural networks.

 ## Installation